buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateOperation.md

 By convention, a coordinate operation is given between a **source CRS**, being the more local (or child) CRS; and **target CRS**, being the more remote (or parent) CRS.

-> EXAMPLE  A common coordinate operation is the one between the local engineering coordinate system of a relatively small construction project and any map or other coordinate reference system.
+> EXAMPLE  A common coordinate operation is the one between the local engineering coordinate system of a construction project and any map or other coordinate reference system.

 An _IfcCoordinateOperation_ allows to connect:
 - an _IfcGeometricRepresentationContext_ &ndash; the base reference system of a virtual model.